oscarvantol/azure-functions-dotnet5-examples/README.md

 ### Why is there a TimerInfo record?
-The timer function depends on the included TimerInfo class, for now it does not work with the normal Microsoft.Azure.WebJobs.TimerInfo the TimerInfo class is implemented as a record to keep it clean ;)
+The timer function depends on the included TimerInfo class, for now it does not work with the normal Microsoft.Azure.WebJobs.TimerInfo the TimerInfo class is implemented as a record to keep it clean ;) If you are not reading from the timerinfo you can even just define it as an object.

 ### Dependency injection in Startup?
 If you were used to the Azure Functions Startup class, it is not here.
 It is actually now using a HostBuilder that you can find in Program.cs